 You only need 3 ingredients for this super easy maple icing: butter, maple syrup, and confectioners’ sugar.
 To avoid any lumps, sift the confectioners’ sugar.
 If desired, a pinch of salt adds exceptional depth of flavor.
 The wonderful thing about this maple icing is that it eventually sets, so these cookies aren’t sticky or difficult to store.

 You have my full support to use this maple icing for anything and everything.
-Some ideas: banana scones and pumpkin scones, obviously.
+We found it to be the perfect finishing touch on these pumpkin crumb cake cookies.
+Some ideas: on banana scones, pumpkin scones, and apple cinnamon scones, obviously.

 By the way!
 Today’s cookies differ from the Soft Glaze Maple Cookies in Sally’s Cookie Addiction.
 Those are ultra cakey (think pancakes!) with moderate maple flavor.
 These are more similar to chewy chocolate chip cookies in terms of texture.